-Error messages Description You are trying to restore from a file which is not a clean log or does not exist.
+CTL2001 There is no currently active transaction for this process Unless it is in response to a TRANSQUERY, it is caused by an applications programming error.
+Re-program with the necessary TRANSTART.
+CTL2102 Start logging operation failed with code 'code' Call support.
+CTL2103 Stop logging operation failed with code 'code' Call support CTL2105 Get file information on file 'file-name' failed Check to see if physical file is missing.
+If so, re-create UNIX file with the appropriate name.
+CTL2106 File 'filename' is not a log file You are trying to restore from a file which is not a clean log or does not exist.
 Use a valid clean log name.
-CTL2107 Transaction logging is unsupported Ensure that Transaction Logging is targeted on your system and the system and your database are configured correctly (using mklog) to support Transaction Logging.
+CTL2107 Transaction logging is unsupported Ensure that Transaction Logging is targetted on your system and the system and your database are configured correctly (using mklog) to support Transaction Logging.
 Refer to Chapter 4.
-CTL2108 Log file 'file-name' is not empty, use CLEAR- FILE Either use another log file which is empty or empty the log file using CLEAR-FILE.
-CTL2109 Logging is already active on 'log file name' Either continue logging to the current clean log or re- enter TL-START with a different empty log name.
+CTL2108 Log file 'file-name' is not empty, use CLEAR-FILE Either use another log file which is empty or empty the log file using CLEAR-FILE.
+CTL2109 Logging is already active on 'log file name' Either continue logging to the current clean log or re-enter TL-START with a different empty log name.
 CTL2111 This file is the active log You cannot restore from an active clean log.
 Also, after switching clean logs the recovery file, from which you have just switched, remains active for 5 minutes.

-CTL2112 You can't do this when logging is in a state of switching/stopping Wait until switching/stopping is complete.
-This takes about 5 minutes.
-CTL2113 Logging is already inactive or in a state of becoming inactive You have already executed a TL-STOP.
-CTL2114 Logging state unknown - you have out of date transaction verbs Obtain the correct release of TL commands.
-CTL2115 You can't do this when the secondary failsafe system is paused Use TL-CONTINUE to resynchronise failsafe before repeating operation.
-CTL2150 The restore operation has failed with code 'code' ('error message') Call support.
-CTL2200 This command must be run from the 'account- name' account Log to 'account-name' and re-run command.
-CTL2201 This command can only be run when transaction logging is active Re-run the command after executing a TL-STOP.
-CTL2202 This command cannot be run when transaction logging is active Re-run the command after executing a TL-START.
-CTL2203 This command cannot be run when you are inside a transaction Wait for transaction end or abort transaction, then retry.
-CTL2204 You must have account privilege level of 2 to execute this command Log to an account with the required privileges then re-try.
+- CTL2112 You can't do this when logging is in a state of switching/stopping Wait until switching/stopping is complete.
+This takes about 5 minutes. - CTL2113 Logging is already inactive or in a state of becoming inactive You have already executed a TL-STOP. - CTL2114 Logging state unknown you have out of date transaction verbs Obtain the correct release of TL commands - CTL2115 You can't do this when the secondary failsafe system is paused Use TL-CONTINUE to resynchronise failsafe before repeating operation. - CTL2150 The restore operation has failed with code 'code' ('error message') Call support. - CTL2200 This command must be run from the 'account-name' account Log to 'account-name' and re-run command. - CTL2201 This command can only be run when transaction logging is active Re-run the command after executing a TL-STOP. - CTL2202 This command cannot be run when transaction logging is active Re-run the command after executing a TL-START. - CTL2203 This command cannot be run when you are inside a transaction - Wait for transaction end or abort transaction, then retry. - CTL2204 You must have account privilege level of 2 to execute this command Log to an account with the required privileges then re-try.